ldevernay/sos-vue/README.md

 See CONTRIBUTING.md for more details.
 Everyone is welcome as long as you're eager to let others contribute.
 Be sure to have a complete readme.md on how to use your project.
 Having some issues registered might be a good start for some contributors, as well as an informative contributing.md and a licence.
 By default, we recommend the Apache License 2.0.

+To be considered for addition, a project needs to follow these requirements :
+* README.md : how to use this project,
+* CONTRIBUTING.md : how to contribute to this project,
+* LICENSE : to handle PI and legal matters,
+* Open Issues : to guide new contributors.

 ## Online demo
 [Provided by Surge](https://simplonopensource.surge.sh)